home - Electricity

 The hall is traditionally a place for the whole family to relax.
 The decoration of this room is a serious renovation issue.
 When choosing plaster, be guided by the size of the room and zoning options.

 The Venetian is suitable for an apartment in high-tech and minimalism.
-It looks beautiful in a classic style, provided that the colors of the plaster are selected as neutral and as muted as possible (classic design does not like clumsy).
+It looks beautiful in a classic style, provided that the colors of the plaster are selected as neutral and as muted as possible (the classic design does not like clumsy).

 In the country